akkadotnet/akka.net/docs/articles/intro/use-case-and-deployment-scenarios.md

     protected void Application_Start()
     {
         //your mvc config.
-Does not really matter if you initialise
+Does not really matter if you initialize
         //your actor system before or after

         ActorSystem = ActorSystem.Create("app");